Charles Lewis Bowman: Private practice

-While often referred to by critics of the day as "Stockbroker Tudor" for their new money appeal, the homes have today become highly sought after residences owing to the high quality building materials, fine design, careful positioning of the homes on often generous lots and the large but not overwhelming size.
+Bowman's preferred style of home has been compared to the Stockbroker's Tudor, which became increasing popular due to the growth of suburbs.
+Many of these homes are still in use today, and have been noted for their materials, design, positioning, and size.
 Rarely were homes built over 5000 sqft.

 Bowman left his most concentrated mark as an architect upon the community of Bronxville, designing 53 homes, all but one of which survive today.
 Their styles vary from Georgian, Cotswold, and Tudor, to Normandy and Mediterranean.
 He was perhaps in his prime when he worked from English architectural roots with Jacobean designs displaying steep slate roofs, rich with stone or brickwork, timbering, leaded glass windows and clustered chimneys.

 He designed for Robert and Dorothy (who went by the nickname of "Dickie") Roebling a three-story 10000 sqft stone Norman style manor house on 18 acre just outside Princeton, New Jersey in Lawrence Township.
 The home begun shortly after Bob and Dickie were married in 1925 would be completed in 1928.
 Robert was heir of the famed construction family, John A. Roebling's Sons Co, best known for building the Brooklyn Bridge.
 Known as Landfall the highly attractive manor house with its steep roofs, tall turrets and walled cobblestone court is extant today on 5 acre.